 One of the major tenets of the time-crunch narrative is that Americans don't get enough vacation.
 We're slaving away longer than those Europeans who get a month off every summer, and working longer hours than in cultures that believe in good naps.

-It’s hard to know, exactly, what is “enough,” but I found an interesting stat… read more »
+It's hard to know, exactly, what is "enough," but I found an interesting statistic while poking around in survey… read more »

 This is a version of a piece I wrote last June for USA Today; I've updated to take into account more issues raised in 168 Hours.